bigchaindb/bigchaindb/docs/server/source/clusters-feds/aws-testing-cluster.md

 ## Python Setup

-The instructions that follow have been tested on Ubuntu 14.04, but may also work on similar distros or operating systems.
+The instructions that follow have been tested on Ubuntu 16.04.
+Similar instructions should work on similar Linux distros.

 **Note: Our Python scripts for deploying to AWS use Python 2 because Fabric doesn't work with Python 3.**

 You must install the Python package named `fabric`, but it depends on the `cryptography` package, and that depends on some OS-level packages.
-On Ubuntu 14.04, you can install those OS-level packages using:
+On Ubuntu 16.04, you can install those OS-level packages using:
 ```text
 sudo apt-get install build-essential libssl-dev libffi-dev python-dev
 ```